anish-patil/Kernel-Development/Real Mode/README.md

 3. 31984 in decimal = `0x7cf0` in hexadecimal.
 4. If you add `0x0f` (15 in decimal) to `0x7cf0`, you get `0x7cff`.

 ## Interrupt Vector Table

 Interrupts are like subroutines but you don't need to know the memory address to invoke them.

 When you invoke an interrupt the processor get interrupted, old state gets saved and pushed to stack.

-So the interrupt vector table describes where these interrupt are in the memory
+So the interrupt vector table describes where these interrupts are in the memory

 - We have 256 interrupt handler
 - Each entry in table is 4 bytes